TricksterOrg/trickster/docs/api/authentication.md

 This section provides close look at authentication in Trickster.
 After reading in, you should understand how to set up authentication for your Routes.

-> Authentication in Tricster is under development.
+> Authentication in Trickster is under development.
 The authentication methods and configuration will probably change in the future.
-If you encounter and error or you are missing a feature, please [create an issue](https://github.com/JakubTesarek/trickster/issues).
+If you encounter and error or you are missing a feature, please [file an issue](https://github.com/JakubTesarek/trickster/issues).

 We also prepared [a tutorial that focuses on authentication](/trickster/cookbook/login-form.html).
 It introduces authentication on an example of a login/logout form.
 If you are not not familiar with authentication at all, it might be a good place to start.